Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The magnetron is the main radio frequency emitter for the radar.
 It produces pulsed energy which is used to detect and track targets.

-Magnetron emission is only present when
+Magnetron emission is only present when the [Radar Power Knob](#power) is in OPER or EMER and all interlocks described below are satisfied.

 The magnetron is protected by a wave guide pressure switch and a temperature interlock.
 If either of these interlocks are open (possibly because of damage or malfunction) the [Radar Power Knob](#power)